NLnetLabs/ploutos/docs/ploutos/docker_packaging.md

 A [GitHub Actions artifact](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts) will be attached to the workflow run with the name `tmp-docker-image-<shortname>`.
 The artifact will be a `zip` file, inside which will be a `tar` file called `docker-<shortname>-img.tar`.
 The `tar` file is the output of the [`docker save` command](https://docs.docker.com/engine/reference/commandline/save/) and can be loaded into a local Docker daemon using the [`docker load` command](https://docs.docker.com/engine/reference/commandline/load/).

-If the required secrets are defined (see below), and the git ref is either the `main` branch or a `v*` tag, then the Docker image will be published to Docker Hub with the generated image name (see above).
+If the required secrets are defined (see above), and the git ref is either the `main` branch or a `v*` tag, then the Docker image will be published to Docker Hub with the generated image name (see above).

 ## How it works